superfaceai/docs/docs/guides/publishing.md

 ?
 Do you want to switch to remote profile instead of a locally linked one?: (Y/n)
 ```

 Answering `Y` will disable the use of local files.
-If you plan on further updating and publishing the capability from the current project, answer `N`.
+If you plan on further updating and publishing the API integration from the current project, answer `N`.

 <!-- TODO: Notes about versioning & updating -->